writethedocs/www/docs/blog/2023-conference-announcements.rst

 are welcomed from anywhere in the world.

-Sign up to the separate Atlantic conference mailing list to stay up to date on CFP, ticket sales and all other updates.
+Sign up to the separate Atlantic conference mailing list to stay up to date on the call for proposals, ticket sales and all other updates.
 (TODO LINK)

 Virtual and in person
 ---------------------
-Although we initially did virtual conferences due to COVID, we found that despite some downsides, they also create many new opportunities.
+Although we initially switched to running virtual conferences due to COVID, we found that despite many folks preferring the in-person experuience, the vritual format also created many new opportunities.
 There are many people that have difficulty travelling to our in person conferences for various reasons, like financial, health, immigration or responsibilities at home.